Muzzy73/foundation/foundation/www/docs/user/manual/en/selling/setup/item-price.md

 <!-- add-breadcrumbs -->
 # Item Price

-Item Price is the record in which you can log sellig and buying rate of an item.
+Item Price is the record in which you can log selling and buying rate of an item.

 There are two ways to reach to new Item Price form.